-Geochemical Often geochemical and petrological interpretations of the Earth interior rely on the achievement of thermodynamic equilibrium on a certain scale.
-Phase The use of phase equilibrium data and partition coefficients for example do require , for example, does imply that chemical equilibrium has been reached and is preserved achieved and it is maintained.
-Curiously,

-5 while this assumption is tacitly imposed on the most convenient dimension to interpret observed data, chemical equilibration is ignored when it comes to discuss the presence or the extent of chemical heterogeneities (i.e. chemical equilibration, in this regard, is considered ineffective) (e.g. Morgan, 2001; Ito and Mahoney, 2005a, b; Strake and Bourdon, 2009; Brown and Lesher, 2014).
+Often geochemical and petrological interpretations of the Earth interior rely on the achievement of thermodynamic equilibrium on a certain scale.
+The use of phase equilibrium data and partition coefficients, for example, does imply that chemical equilibrium has been achieved and it is maintained.
+Curiously, while this assumption is tacitly imposed on the most convenient dimension to interpret observed data, chemical equilibration is ignored when it comes to discuss the presence or the extent of chemical heterogeneities (i.e. chemical equilibration, in this regard, is considered ineffective) (e.g. Morgan, 2001;

-On the other hand geophyisical Geophyisical interpretations usually require to specify certain properties, such as the density

-- 10 for the Earth materials under consideration.
-For example when the density does not assume some fietitious values but somehow it is related to is considered representative of real rock assemblages, the system has to be sufficiently small that the gravitational force is almost completely balanced by the pressure effect (viscous forces are ignored for simplicity), effectively establishing a quasi-static or static condition.
-Then the "only" requirement is that the system is close to chemical equilibrium, hence Under this condition then, thermodynamic equilibrium can be achieved when the system is also equilibrated chemically, so that petro- - 15 logical constraints can be applied to determine the proper density of the assemblage.
+- Ito and Mahoney, 2005a, b; Strake and Bourdon, 2009; Brown and Lesher, 2014).
+Geophyisical interpretations usually require to specify certain properties, such as the density for the Earth materials under consideration.
+For example when the density is considered representative of real rock assemblages, the system has to be sufficiently small that the gravitational force is almost completely balanced by the pressure effect (viscous forces are ignored for - 30 simplicity), effectively establishing a quasi-static or static condition.
+Under this condition then, thermodynamic equilibrium can be achieved when the system is also equilibrated chemically, so that petrological constraints can be applied to determine the density of the assemblage.
 When different lithologies are considered in geophysical applications it is assumed that chemical equilibrium is never achieved among them, regardless of the size of the system or the temporal scale.
 Since chemical and mass exchange always take place to a certain extent, such extreme is an abstraction strictly correct only at time zero.
-For studies whose conclusions are based on geological processes lasting for hundreds or billion of years, it would be helpful at least to quantify such assumption. - 20 The main objective of this study work was to develop a quantitative forward model to understand the evolution of chemical heterogenetics heterogenetics in the mantle.
+For studies whose conclusions are based on geological processes lasting for hundreds or billion of years, it would be helpful at least to quantify such assumption.

+The main objective of this work was to develop a quantitative forward model to understand the evolution of chemical hetero-

+- 5 geneities in the mantle.
 The model has been restricted to one set of values for the pressure and temperature and one pair of bulk compositions indicative of a peridotite-type and a gabbro/eclogite-type.
-The gabbro/eelogite type eclogite-type can be interpreted as a portion of a subduction slab.
+The gabbro/eclogite-type can be interpreted as a portion of a subduction slab.
 Ignoring a thin sedimentary layer, that possibly could peel off during subduction, a large portion of the slab consists also of a depleted peridotite.
-Three lithologies (mantle peridotite, gab- - 25 bro, depleted slab peridotite) probably can be also approached with a chemical equilibration model similar to the one presented here.
-However it remains to be seen whether the difference in composition with respect to the generic peridotite assumed in this study would lead to significant new results that would justify the additional modeling effort.
-In the meantime the priority has been A priority was given here to understand the influence on the final assemblages of various initial proportions of the two sub-systems and few selected, to a limited extent, the effect of the initial compositions.
+Three lithologies (mantle peridotite, gabbro, depleted slab peridotite) probably can be also approached with a chemical equilibration model similar to the one presented here.
+However it remains to be seen - 10 whether the difference in composition with respect to the generic peridotite assumed in this study would lead to significant new results that would justify the additional modeling effort.

-30 The spatial and temporal evolution necessarily assumes arbitrary units.
-The main reason is that a comprehensive approach to study chemical heterogeneities that would include time-dependent experiments and suitable models for the interpretation of the experimental results is missing.
-Still missing.
+A priority was given here to understand the influence on the final assemblages of various initial proportions of the two subsystems and, to a limited extent, the effect of the initial compositions.
+The spatial and temporal evolution necessarily assumes arbitrary units.
+The main reason is that a comprehensive approach to study chemical heterogeneities that would include time-

+15 dependent experiments and suitable models for the interpretation of the experimental results is still missing.
 Experimental data are also necessary to validate certain assumptions made to model the composition of the two equilibrated assemblages (section 2).